DiPPS: Differentially Private Propensity Scores for Bias Correction: Experiments

 \subsection{Hyperparameters of \textit{DiPPS}}

 Unfortunately, we cannot choose the best hyperparameters for the downstream task, because in the real\hyp world setting we do not have access to the data of the non\hyp participants and thus no ground truth.
 We hence resort to choosing the number of PCA dimensions such that at least 80\% of the variance is retained, and the number of GMM components based on the GMM log\hyp likelihood using the elbow method \cite{thorndike1953belongs}.
+Alterntively, one could choose the number of components based on a regularized log\hyp likelihood that penalizes large numbers of model variables, as in the Bayesian information criterion \cite{schwarz1978estimating} or the Akaike information criterion \cite{akaike1974new}.